mathworks/ci-configuration-examples/README.md

 ## Caveats
-* MATLAB builds on Azure DevOps, CircleCI, and GitHub Actions that use CI service-hosted agents are also available only for public projects.
-However, these integrations can also be used in private projects that leverage self-hosted runners/agents.
+* On cloud-hosted agents provided by Azure DevOps, CircleCI, and GitHub Actions, you need a [MATLAB batch licensing token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) if your project is private or if your pipeline includes transformation products, such as MATLAB Coder&trade; and MATLAB Compiler&trade;.
+You can request a token by contacting MathWorks&reg; at [batch-tokens@mathworks.com](mailto:batch-tokens@mathworks.com).

 <br>